-As a member of our plan, the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2018 is \$2,500.
+As a member of our plan, the most you will have to pay out-of-pocket for in-network covered Part A and Part B services in 2019 is \$2,500.
 The amounts you pay for copayments and coinsurance for in-network covered services count toward this maximum out-of-pocket amount.
-The amounts you pay for your plan premiums do not count toward your maximum out-of-pocket amount.
-In addition, amounts you pay for some services do not count toward your maximum outof-pocket amount.
-These services are marked with an asterisk (\) in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$2,500, you will not have to pay any out-ofpocket costs for the rest of the year for in-network covered Part A and Part B services.
-However, you must continue to pay your plan premium and the Medicare Part B premium (unless your Part B premium is paid for you by Medicaid or another third party).
+The amount you pay for your plan premium does not count toward your maximum out-of-pocket amount.
+In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
+These services are marked with an asterisk () in the Medical Benefits Chart.